Unboxed-Software/solana-course/content/program-security.md

 ### Ownership checks

-An ownership check verifies that an account is owned by the expeced public key.
+An ownership check verifies that an account is owned by the expected public key.
 Let's use the note-taking app example that we've referenced in previous lessons.
 In this app, users can create, update, and delete notes that are stored by the program in PDA accounts.

 If a user were to invoke the `update` instruction, they would need supply the `pda_account` for the movie review they want to update.
 Since the user can input any instruction data they want, they could provide an account whose data matches the data format of a note account but was not created by the note-taking program.
 This account could potentially contain malicious data and so should not be trusted.